- Publisher: Orange Grove Press

-- Series: The Drift Lords Series , Book 3
+- Series: The Drift Lords Series , 3

 - Available Formats: eBook and Paperback

 “I really felt connected to these characters.
-The story is quick-moving and keeps you entertained…definitely will leave you satisfied.” — 5 Stars!
+This is an entertaining read and definitely will leave you satisfied.”
+5 Stars!
 The Book Maven

-“Warrior Lord is a fast-paced science-fiction tale with suspense and romance.
-A very-well written book that kept me reading and guessing until the last page.” — Reader Forever
+“Warrior Lord is a fast-paced science fiction tale with suspense and romance.
+Erika, the sculptor from Earth and Magnor, a warrior lord on a mission to find the book of Odin, fall in love while fighting his enemies, the Trolleks who want to destroy the Earth.
+A very-well written book that kept me reading and guessing until the last page.”
+Reader Forever

 Where else but Las Vegas could a bearded man wearing a cape and sword swagger inside a casino without drawing attention?